opensearch-project/project-website/_posts/2024-06-20-vector-radial-search.md

 }
 ```

-The following example shows a k-NN radial search with `min_score` of `0.95` and the same filter as the preceding query:
+The following example shows a k-NN radial search with a `min_score` of `0.95` and the same filter as the preceding query:

 ```json
 GET /my-nlp-index/_search